LassoSoft/LassoGuide/lasso_guide_source/api/ljapi-methods.rst

 .. method:: java_jvm_getenv(...)

-   This is the wrapper method for the java_jnienv object associated with the Lasso instance's Java Virtual Machine.
+   This is the wrapper method for the :type:`java_jnienv` object associated with the Lasso instance's Java Virtual Machine.
 This is the method you will use to access the Java Native Interface functions documented as member methods of :type:`java_jnienv`.